shaoberry/APUE-answers/Chapter07/Readme.md

 > In Section 7.7, the two file sizes (879443 and 8378) don’t equal the sums of their respective text and data sizes.
 Why?

-The binary (i.e. ELF) have it's own meta data and headers besides sections listed by **size**.
+The binary (i.e. ELF) has it's own meta data and headers besides what's listed by **size**.
 Considering those extra data, file size is larger than sum of text, data, and bss.

 ### Exercise 7.9